FahimM1ah/Inverse-Overlapping-FVGs/README.md

 # Inverse-Overlapping-FVGs
+Fair Value Gaps (FVGs) in ICT's technical analysis theory refer to price discrepancies between candles where the wicks of surrounding candles fail to encompass the entire range of a central candle, suggesting potential inefficiencies in market valuation.
-This cAlgo indicator was created for a client who desired to see fair value gaps in assets which are inversed and overlap one another.
+This cAlgo indicator visualises fair value gaps in assets which are inversed and overlap one another.